 Physically, Peninsula Park remains relatively unchanged today.
 There have been some minor changes over the years, with the addition of a soccer field, picnic shelter, and other recreational facilities.
 The playground has been renovated with funds from the 1990 parks levy.

-More info on the Portland Parks and Recreation web site.
-Click HERE
+For more info about the park, visit the Portland Parks and Recreation web site.

 Peninsula Park Community Center